000744210/000744210/README.md

 All of my websites are hosted using GitPages and proxied through CloudFlare.
 All processing is done on the browser without the need of a server.

 I focus on efficiency and cost reduction.
-Hosting currently costs $0.00 and supports up to approximately 300,000 monthly unique people.
+Hosting currently costs $0.00 and supports up to approximately 500,000 monthly unique people before a different host is required.

-All of my main repositories are privated, sorry.
+Most of my main repositories are privated, most of the repositories are compiled websites, sorry.